apache/drill/_docs/sql-ref/nested/004-repeated-contains.md

 * keyword is a value in the array, such as 'Glazed'.

 ## Usage Notes
 REPEATED_CONTAINS returns true if Drill finds a match; otherwise, the function returns false.
-The function supports regular expression wildcards, such as *, ., and ?, but not at the beginning of the keyword.
+The function supports regular expression wildcards, but not at the beginning of the keyword:

+* Asterisk (*)
+* Period (.)
+* Question mark (?)
+* Square bracketed ranges [a-z]
+* Square bracketed characters [ch]
+* Negated square bracketed ranges or characters [!ch].

 Enclose keyword string values in single quotation marks.
 Do not enclose numerical keyword values in single quotation marks.

 ## Examples
-The examples in this section `testRepeatedWrite.json`.
-To download this file, go to [Drill test resources](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources) page, locate testRepeatedWrite.json.json in the list of files, and download it.
-For example, on the Mac right-click the five, select Save Link As, and then click Save.
+The examples in this section use `testRepeatedWrite.json`.
+To download this file, go to [Drill test resources](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources) page, locate testRepeatedWrite.json in the list of files, and download it.

-Which donuts having glazed or glaze toppings?
+Which donuts have glazed or glaze toppings?

 		SELECT name, REPEATED_CONTAINS(topping, 'Glaze?')
 AS `Glazed?` FROM  dfs.`/Users/drill/testRepeatedWrite.json` WHERE type='donut';